aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 ![](./assets/task008.gif)

-5. Afterwards, any change made to the application will be reflected across the other browser's tabs opened at the same section.
+5. Afterwards, any change made to the application will be reflected across the other browser's tabs opened in the same section.

 <a name="004"></a>
 #### Staff SE contributions